 This article will help you:

-Predictive cohorts is a workflow improvement feature that helps you optimize targeting workflows to generate maximal lift.
+As part of Amplitude’s Recommend product, predictions are a workflow improvement feature that helps you optimize targeting workflows to generate maximal lift.

 - Specify which users to include or exclude in a campaign